Keyboard shortcuts

 • intrinsics: compiler-owned operations such as .eq(...), .len(...), check(...), and panic(...)

-• std: broader library code such as filesystem, networking, serialization, and other richer services
+• std: hosted/runtime services on top of memo, such as console, filesystem, networking, serialization, and other richer services

 If an operation can live as an ordinary library API, that is usually the better home for it.
 Intrinsics are reserved for surfaces the compiler must understand directly.